tvwenger/du-factory-generator/README.md

 ensure that all production rates are satisfied, so that the factory will run at full capacity.
 Each item type is stored in an individual container so that factory monitor scripts can monitor their contents.
-Here is an example factory plan, where one assembler was requested for Container L, Nitron Fuel, and Polycarbonate Plastic:
+Here is an example factory plan, where we produce each type of fuel:

 ![Example Factory Plan](./src/assets/example-map.svg)